Alessandro1097/GavPass/README.md

 We decided to use NodeJs as backend, so it handles the API, and as a frontend we decided to use Angular 7.

-To start using the application you have to download node: https://nodejs.org/it/ Once you have done installing node you have to run npm install.
+To start using the application you have to download node: <https://nodejs.org/it/>
-To start the frontend go to the folder front-end and run: ng serve -o To start the backend go to the folder backend and run: node index.js
+To start the frontend go to the folder front-end and run: <b>npm install</b>, and after that <b>ng serve -o</b>.
+To start the backend go to the folder backend and run: <b>npm install</b>, and after that <b>node index.js</b>.

 Once you have done that you'll be able to use GavPass.

+# Per Alessandro
+TODO:
+- aggiungi categoria
+- aggiungi modale quando viene inserito un sito e redirigi nella categoria corretta
+- cerca che mostra sia siti che categorie

+FIXME:
+- validazione del form modifica sito da correggere